List of content you will read in this article:

 Since it’s built to handle multitenancy, it improves server stability, density, and security by isolating each tenant and giving them the allocated server resources.
 Instead of having a traditional shared hosting platform, CloudLinux makes it possible to create an environment similar to a virtual server.

-This reduces operating costs and churn rates which results in a better service and a more significant profit.
+This reduces operating costs and churn rates, resulting in a better service and a more significant profit.
 With the help of LVE, CloudLinux makes it possible to isolate each tenant by partitioning, allocating, and limiting server resources (RAM, CPU, memory) for each tenant.

 Key tools used in CLoudLinux